 - 57 hectares of NEGRETTE (a variety specific to the Fronton Appellation and rarely encountered elsewhere)

 - 7 hectares of GAMAY

 - 2.3 hectares of white grapes (Viognier, Roussanne, Petit Manseng).

 Visit Gascony With Hotel Barge Rosa

-Each evening there's a three or four-course culinary journey that showcases the best of the regional specialities.
-After your meal you are more than welcome to a digestif and a dip in the hot tub beneath the stars…
+Each evening there's a three or four-course culinary journey that showcases the best of the regional specialties.
+After your meal, you are more than welcome to a digestif and a dip in the hot tub beneath the stars…

 Rosa's charming accommodation for eight guests features two double and two twin-bedded staterooms, each with private ensuite bathrooms, and a saloon that gives direct access onto the spacious sundeck.
 A cruise on Hotel Barge Rosa is the ideal way to explore this beautiful, pastoral region of Southwest France.

 Rosa's Gascony route from Agen (Boé) to Montauban on the Canal des Deux Mers, a delightful waterway that links the Atlantic to the Mediterranean, features the best that the region has to offer: Armagnac, foie gras, and wine tastings, delightful French countryside, and fascinating excursions.